UWCS/stardust/content/resources/docker.md

 ---

 ## A Python Project
-Login to the DCS machines, open you web browser of choice, go to [GitHub](https://github.com/) and create a new repo called `my-flask-app`.
+Login to the DCS machines, open your web browser of choice, go to [GitHub](https://github.com/) and create a new repo called `my-flask-app`, this can be either public or private it doesn't matter (a private repo does require some more effort).
 Leave the repo blank and create it.
 Copy the URL in the address bar.
 In the terminal, clone your repo with `git clone <repo url>`, and then `cd` into it.

 We’re going to use [pipenv](https://pipenv.pypa.io/en/latest/) to create a new python project.
 Pipenv manages dependencies and virtual environments for us, making it much more ergonomic than just using pip and virtualenvs manually.
 Install it with `python3.9 -m pip install --user pipenv`.
 You can then invoke pipenv with `python3.9 -m pipenv <subcommand>`.
 Add [Flask](https://flask.palletsprojects.com/en/2.2.x/) to your project with `python 3.9 -m pipenv install flask`.